 If you know of a group who would like to have their say on local health services, please contact us at email@example.com

-As part of the South West London Health and Care Partnership we are working with Healthwatch Richmond to engage with local community groups as part of the grassroots outreach programme
+As part of the South West London Health and Care Partnership we work with Healthwatch Richmond to engage with local community groups as part of our grassroots outreach programme

 The programme allows organisations or community groups to apply for small grants to run an event or activity of their choice.
 We attend these sessions to speak to people we do not usually hear from about their experiences of local services and to allow them to help shape future service provision.